retiman/project-euler/README.md

 The default limit for primes is 10^8 but some problems do not require so many primes to be pre-computed.

-The program for generating the primes is found in `clojure/lib/primes.clj`.

 Run particular solutions by descending into a language's subdirectory and running `make` For example, to run the solution for problem #25 in Scala, do
 this: